If you’re like me, the tomatoes I grow in my garden rarely make it back into the house — especially those sweet cherry tomatoes!

 Generally, you can gently pull them and they will come right off the plant.

 When picking cherry tomatoes, they need to be picked at their peak flavor and firmness.
-If left on the vine too long, they will lose flavor and become mealy.
+If left on the cherry tomato plants too long, they will lose flavor and become soft and mealy.

 For those that want to make tomato sauce, pick the tomatoes when they’re red.
 Most varieties have a range of colors in which they are considered ripe, so wait until you see the majority of fruit turning from green to red before harvesting.